knpuniversity/drupal-under-the-hood/knpu/get-service-from-container.md

 Two reasons, *big* reasons.
 First, I keep telling you the container is like an array of all the useful objects in the system.
 Ok, that's *kind* of a lie.
 It's more like an array of *potential* objects.
-The container doesn't instantiate a service until *and unless* someone ask for it.
+The container doesn't instantiate a service until *and unless* someone asks for it.
 So, until we actually hit the line that asks for the `dino_roar.roar_generator` service, your app doesn't use the memory or CPUs needed to create that.